 As I was driving to my Parent’s home (about a 2-hour drive) just after my Mum had called to tell me about my Dad’s passing, I had a lot of thoughts and emotions going on, but the one that stuck with me from that day is, I am an Adult Now (and frankly it scares the hell out of me).

-I think the easy answer is, “now it’s time to put on the big boy (or girl) pants and start doing the job yourself,” but that almost sounds trite.
-There are a lot of people I know that have had to start taking care of themselves very early on in their lives (and I respect those folks a great deal), so me lamenting that I am now suddenly under all this pressure at the tender age of 50, sounds like a pile of self-pitying crap, but it is still how I feel.
+The easy answer is, “Now it’s time to put on the big boy (or girl) pants and start doing the job yourself,” but that almost sounds trite.
+There are a lot of people I know that have had to start taking care of themselves very early on in their lives (and I respect those folks a great deal), so lamenting that I am now suddenly under all this pressure at the tender age of 50, sounds like a pile of self-pitying crap, but it is still how I feel.

-Having had a few months to think about this, it is natural to mourn the loss of someone who has been a large part of your life and lament their departure with some self-pity.
+After a few months of thinking about this, it is natural to mourn the loss of someone who has been a large part of your life and lament their departure with some self-pity.
 I guess I am getting used to being an Adult.
 I might even figure out how money works.

 Frank Herbert — Dune